grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 ---
 title: Build Tic Tac Toe with React Hooks, useState, and useEffect - Introductory Tutorial
-description: Learn how to create Tic Tac Toe in React by utilizing React hooks like useState and useEffect with this Introductory Tutorial.
+description: Learn how to create Tic Tac Toe in React by utilizing React hooks like useState and useEffect in this step-by-step guide.
 slug: react-hooks-tic-tac-toe
 ---

+Learn how to create Tic Tac Toe in React by utilizing React hooks like useState and useEffect in this step-by-step guide.

 By the end of this guide, we will have implemented tic-tac-toe in React by utilizing `useState` and `useEffect`.